 about

-Lily Geneva Tilton is an artist and woodworker from Boston, Massachusetts.
-She has a degree in Cabinet and Furniture Making from the North Bennet Street School as well as a double Bachelors of Arts in Economics and Psychology from Colby College.
-Her work examines themes of gender and consumption in modern society, using techniques grounded in traditional furniture-making to highlight the natural beauty and behavior of wood as a building material.
-She has held a fellowship at the Center for Furniture Craftsmanship and worked in several Boston-area fabrication shops before moving to North Carolina, where she is currently a resident artist at Pocosin Arts School of Fine Craft.
+Lily Tilton is an artist and woodworker from Boston, Massachusetts.
+She was introduced to woodworking at a young age by her father, a self-taught woodworker like his father before him, and she is inspired by these treasured childhood memories in his shop to continue to explore this medium.
+She has a degree in Cabinet and Furniture Making from the North Bennet Street School as well as a double Bachelor of Arts in Economics and Psychology from Colby College.
+She has always been curious about human behavior and the determination of acceptable practice within society, and she uses techniques grounded in traditional furniture-making to examine themes of gender, consumption, and conformity as well as to simply highlight the natural beauty and behavior of wood.
+She has held a fellowship at the Center for Furniture Craftsmanship and worked in multiple fabrication shops before recently completing a nine-month artist residency at Pocosin Arts School of Fine Craft in North Carolina.
+Her work has been published in Fine Woodworking magazine and exhibited in shows across the east coast.

 media